Sociology (SOCI)

 SOCI 2220 Sociology of Gender 3 Credits (3)

-This course is an introduction to the sociology of gender and gender inequalities.
+This course is an introduction to the sociology of gender and gendered inequalities.
 While analyzing how masculinity, femininity and other gender forms are socially constructed, we will also analyze how gender intersects with other forms of social stratification such as race, socio-economic status, disability and sexual orientation.
 Our analysis of gender will focus on gender socialization, gender identities, and how gender forms are deeply rooted and reproduced in social institutions, interactions and relationships.

 Learning Outcomes